rweichler/cylinder/README.md

 2. Effects are written in [Lua](http://lua.org/about.html)

 This allows for unprecedented flexibility.
-Users do not have to depend on the developer to add new icon effects, as they can just code them in Lua with a simple text editor and copy to them to the phone.
+Users do not have to depend on the developer to add new icon effects, as they can just code them in Lua with a standard text editor and copy to them to the phone.
+No compilation or special programs required.

 If you want more, check out [/r/cylinder](http://reddit.com/r/cylinder)!